sarca571ca/XivParty/README.md

 ## Installation
 * Load using "/addon load xivparty" in the chat window
 * To load the addon automatically when the game starts, edit scripts/default.txt and add "/addon load xivparty" at the end
-* RECOMMENDED: Download and install the free font "[Grammara](https://www.fontspace.com/grammara-font-f4454)" for a more authentic FF14 look of the numbers (restart Windower afterwards, or it won't find the newly installed font)
+* RECOMMENDED: Download and install the free font "[Grammara](https://www.fontspace.com/grammara-font-f4454)" for a more authentic FF14 look of the numbers (restart Ashita afterwards, or it won't find the newly installed font)

 ## Commands
 Commands were replaced with a simple config menu made in imgui.
 Simply type "/xivparty" or "/xp" to open the new config menu and access all the options!